englishphilosophy/english-philosophical-texts/GUIDELINES.md

 Note that the printed number `1.` at the start of the first paragraph in the text is distinct from the ID tag, and _both_ must be included.
-The numbers in the printed text correspond to subsections created by Hume himself, subsections which typically span several paragraphs.
-However, if, in a source text, there are printed numbers at the start of each paragraph which correspond exactly to the ID tags, these should be omitted.
+The numbers in this printed text correspond to subsections created by Hume himself, subsections which typically span several paragraphs.
+However, if, in a source text, there are printed numbers at the start of _every_ paragraph, and which correspond exactly to the ID tags, then these printed numbers should be omitted.
 (This is the case, for example, in our source text for Locke's _Essay Concerning Human Understanding_.)
 If you are uncertain whether printed numbers at the start of paragraphs of text should be included or not, please check with the project editor.

 Paragraph numbering should be reset at the start of each section.
 The first paragraph of section 2 of Hume's _Disseration_, for example, will also be